- Take a canoe ride down the waterways of Tortuguero National Park

 After breakfast at your hotel, the morning is yours to spend however you like:

-- You can explore the incredible biodiversity found within park during a guided tour.
+- You can explore the incredible biodiversity found within the park during a guided tour.
 A naturalist will point out the more than 300 species of mammals and birds that call the reserve home, including sloths, hawks, iguanas, and several different species of monkeys.
-You'll also have time to spend exploring the park's expansive white sand beaches.
+You'll also have time to spend exploring the park's expansive white-sand beaches.

 - Tour the Damas Island Estuary on a guided boat tour through the mangroves.

 - Take a surf lesson or simply relax on Playa Manuel Antonio.

 In the afternoon, you'll embark on a sunset dinner cruise.
 Stop in a calm bay, drop anchor, and swim while the crew prepares a feast.
 While you dine, you'll marvel at the sunset over the horizon while keeping an eye out for dolphins, sea turtles, flying fish, or even a breaching whale.